MarkNjunge/EasyFiles/README.md

 # EasyFiles
-A simple way of performing common file interactions.
+A library for simplifying common file interactions.

 The library can: